Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Semuliki National Park, Uganda

 Genus Euriphene: There have been five species of the genus Euriphene so far recorded from Semuliki.
 E. doriclea has been reported from Semuliki (Williams, 2022), although it has never been sampled in the fruit-feeding traps and was not included in the checklist publication (Forbes, 2018 ).
 It has been recorded from the DRC Semliki Valley and the Ituri Forest of the DRC (Ducarme, 2018).
 These five species contribute to around 40% of Uganda's 12 Euriphene species total, although E. barombina (included in the Davenport Uganda checklist) was recorded in error.
 E. saphirina (found at Semuliki) replaces E. barombina within the Congo Basin and comprises the species at the eastern extent of its range distribution.
 The occurrence of three of the species; saphirina, ribensis and atossa in traps was uncommon while only one specimen, a female E. amaranta, has been observed in flight and never sampled in traps.
 All five species of Euriphene recorded at Semuliki are environmentally sensitive and thrive in forests with good canopy cover and in good condition (undegraded).
+Taxonomic classification follows Hecq (2002) - see reference below.

-Euriphene doriclea (waiting on museum image)
+Euriphene doriclea (waiting on field images)

 Euriphene ribensis (male, upper and underside)